Herbert Massey: Flying career

 Massey entered the Royal Military College, Sandhurst in 1915, and was commissioned as a second lieutenant into the Nottinghamshire and Derbyshire Regiment in April 1916.
 He soon after underwent flying training, and was posted as a pilot to No. 16 Squadron of the Royal Flying Corps from July.
 He was promoted temporary captain and made a flight commander in December 1916.
 On 4 February 1917, Massey was wounded and his observer killed when their aircraft was shot down by German ace Werner Voss.

 Transferring to the newly created Royal Air Force in 1918, Massey continued his military career through the interwar period.
 He commanded No. 6 Squadron in operations during the Arab Revolt in Palestine, for which he was awarded the Distinguished Service Order, and was a station commander during the early years of the Second World War.
 He was officer commanding of No. 10 Operational Training Unit with temporary rank of group captain made permanent in 1942.

 He was on a Short Stirling of No. 7 Squadron RAF during the second Thousand-bomber raid when it was shot down near the Dutch coast during a raid in night of 1/2 June 1942, and was captured by the Germans.
-Massey then became the Senior British Officer at Stalag Luft III, and authorised the "Great Escape".
-Massey walked with a limp and had suffered severe wounds to the same leg in both wars.
+Massey then became the Senior British Officer at Stalag Luft III, and authorised the "Great Escape" in March 1943.
+Massey had suffered severe wounds to the same leg in both wars and walked with a limp.
 There would be no escape for him but as Senior British Officer, he had to know what was going on.
 Massey had been a veteran escaper himself and had been in trouble with the Gestapo.
 His experience allowed him to offer sound advice to the X-Organisation.

 Due to ill-health he was repatriated to the UK in 1944.